Leo Behrens

-Leo Behrens (born August 19, 1986) is a Norwegian filmmaker based in Los Angeles, USA.
-He is known for his award-winning transgender short film SKIN (2023) and recent work as a cinematographer and director on projects like XY (2025) and Pace (2024).
+Leo Behrens is a Norwegian filmmaker based in Los Angeles, USA.
+He is known for his award-winning short film SKIN (2023) and recent work as a cinematographer and director on projects like XY (2025) and Pace (2024).
 He started his career in Norway as a camera operator and director after graduating from Westerdals Oslo's Film and Television Production program in 2010.
 Since then he has worked on various different projects from documentaries, music videos, TV shows, short films, to his first feature film, Shadow Watchers (2024).
 In 2023, he graduated from the MFA Cinematography program at the American Film Institute Conservatory.
-His cinematography style is highlighted for its poetic visual expression, and often features LGBTQ+ themes.
+His cinematography style is highlighted for its poetic visual expression.

 Early life and education

 Childhood

 Leo Behrens was born on August 19, 1986 in Norway, to Vibeke Behrens, a business owner and entrepreneur.
-He was assigned female at birth and went by a different name before his transition.
 Growing up, Behrens engaged in a range of creative and imaginative activities including role-playing, visual arts, dancing, and music.

 In 2003, he purchased his first camera and began learning how to shoot and edit his own short films.

-In May 2007, Behrens uploaded a video to YouTube titled 10 good reasons to be a lesbian (2007), which amassed almost 800,000 views and gained him international recognition in the online LGBTQ+ community.

-On December 31, 2008, his mother, Vibeke Behrens, passed away.
-His time of grief following the loss of his mother, led him to reflect on his identity.
-He began his transition to male a few years later, starting HRT in 2011.
+On December 31, 2008, his mother, Vibeke Behrens, passed away suddenly.

 Education

 Prior to pursuing post-secondary education, Behrens joined the Norwegian military.

 In 2008, he was accepted into Westerdals Oslo School of Arts.
 There, he studied Film and Television Production.
-In the two years before graduating in 2010, he worked on a short documentary with Emmeline Berglund titled Historien om deg og meg (2009) which won the Gullkalven award for Best Documentary (2009) and several other awards.
+Although his mother passed away at the end of his first semester at Westerdal Film & Television, he chose to continue.
+In the second year, before graduating in 2010, he worked on a short documentary with Emmeline Berglund titled Historien om deg og meg (2009) which won the Gullkalven award for Best Documentary (2009) and several other awards.

 Following his graduation, he continued working and building up his experience in the film industry for several years, before being accepted into the American Film Institute Conservatory for a Masters of Fine Arts in Cinematography.
 He graduated from the program in 2023.